QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-02-06-product-canvas-guide-fc1ae4.md

   - Author name
   - Token identifier (for accessing the repository)

-- This configuration information is then submitted to the Developer Portal team.
+- Then they provide this configuration information to us to process.

 ### Stage 3: Configuration entry in Developer Portal

-- The Developer Portal admin user receives the configuration details from the product stakeholder.
-- The admin user creates a new configuration entry in the Developer Portal, using the provided details.
+- An admin user from our team receives the configuration details from the product stakeholder and creates a new configuration entry, using the provided details.
-- This configuration is stored in Cosmos DB for future use during the LiveDoc generation process.
+- This configuration is stored in Cosmos DB for future use during the LiveDoc report generation process.
-- The admin user also stores the token identifier in the Developer Portal key vault.
+- We also store the token identifier in the Developer Portal key vault.

-### Stage 4: LiveDoc generation process
+### Stage 4: LiveDoc report generation process

-- The Developer Portal admin user triggers the LiveDoc generation process for the specified repository.
+- The admin user triggers the LiveDoc report generation process for the specified repository.
 - The application performs the following tasks:
   - Scans the repository using the provided token (fine-grained token) and retrieves key details such as:
     - Repository statistics (e.g., primary languages, file count, lines of code, last updated date).
     - Overview section from the `README.md` file.
     - A list of top contributors to the repository.
   - Checks for the presence of the `canvas/vision-canvas.md` file.
-If found, the product vision statement from the file is included in the LiveDoc.
+If found, the product vision statement from the file is included in the LiveDoc report.
-  - The LiveDoc is generated as a markdown file, containing all the extracted details and formatted accordingly.
+  - The LiveDoc report is generated as a Markdown file, containing all the extracted details and formatted accordingly.
-  - A pull request (PR) is created in the repository, with the generated LiveDoc awaiting approval.
+  - A pull request (PR) is created in the repository for the generated LiveDoc report which is awaiting approval.

-### Stage 5: Approval & publishing
+### Stage 5: Approval and publishing

-- The pull request is reviewed and approved before it can be merged and published on the Developer Portal site.
+- The PR is reviewed and approved in GitHub before being merged and published on the Developer Portal site.
-- Once the PR is approved, the Developer Portal admin user publishes the LiveDoc to the portal.
+- Once the PR is approved, the Developer Portal admin user publishes the LiveDoc report to the portal.
-- The admin user then informs the product stakeholder that the LiveDoc has been generated and provides them with a link to the LiveDoc on the portal.
+- The admin user then informs the product stakeholder that the LiveDoc report has been generated and provides them with a link to the report.

 <img src="https://sadevportal3.blob.core.windows.net/root/LiveDoc_Generation.jpg" alt="LiveDoc generation process">

 ## Conclusion

-This workflow describes the steps involved in generating a LiveDoc for a GitHub repository through the Developer Portal.
-The process ensures that the product vision, repository statistics, overview, and contributor information are all accurately captured and made available to stakeholders in a well-organized format.
+This workflow describes the steps involved in generating a LiveDoc report for a GitHub repository through the Developer Portal.
+The process ensures that the product vision, repository statistics, overview, and contributor information are all accurately captured and made available to stakeholders in a well-organised format.